India

 REGULATION

-There is no general statute regulating the use of AI in India although some sectoral regulations and guidance have been issued.
+The only AI specific regulation in India is the 2026 amendment to the Information Technology Act, 2000 (see ‘Data Protection Legislation’ below).
+In addition, some sectoral regulations and guidance have been issued.
 For example, the Union Ministry of Electronics and Information Technology has issued guidance to platforms and intermediaries when deploying or developing AI in a 2024 advisory.
-There is also no general statute on the use of AI tools in court but local guidelines for lawyers are beginning to emerge.
+There is no general statute on the use of AI tools in court, but local guidelines for lawyers are beginning to emerge.
+India has not formally adopted or endorsed the UNESCO Guidelines for the use of AI systems in courts and tribunals (2025) although judicial guidance, including the Supreme Court’s 2025 White Paper , is broadly consistent with the Guidelines on themes such as human oversight, confidentiality, and AI being an assistive rather than a substitutive tool.

 Guidelines for practitioners